DFE-Digital/early-years-foundation-recovery/README.md

 ## Deployment Pipeline

-### Production Space

-[Production][production] is deployed automatically when a version is tagged.
-We use [semantic versioning](https://semver.org/) and a release can be triggered by:

-- `git checkout main`
-- `git tag v0.0.x`
-- `git push origin v0.0.x`
+Visit the [Github Container Registry][ghcr].

-### Staging Space
+### Development Space

-[Staging][staging] is deployed automatically with the latest commit from `main`.
+[Development][development] is deployed automatically with the latest commit from `main`.

 ### Content Space

 Manually adding the **"deployed"** label to a pull request in Github will cause it to be deployed.
 This supports manual testing and content review in a production environment.

 When a feature branch review application is deployed, the URL to access it is added as a comment in the PR conversation in the format: <https://ey-recovery-pr-##.london.cloudapps.digital/>

 Review applications are deployed with 3 seeded user accounts that share a restricted password.
 This facilitates team members demoing content and functionality, so registration is not required.

+### Staging Space

+[Staging][staging] is deployed automatically when a candidate tag is pushed.

+- `git checkout <ref/branch>`
+- `git tag rc0.0.x`
+- `git push origin rc0.0.x`

+A tag can also be created and a deployment run from this [workflow][staging-workflow].
+We intend to use [semantic versioning](https://semver.org/).

+### Production Space

+[Production][production] is deployed automatically when a version tag is pushed.

+- `git checkout rc0.0.x`
+- `git tag v0.0.x`
+- `git push origin v0.0.x`

+A tag can also be created and a deployment run from this [workflow][production-workflow].

 ## Quality Assurance

 The UI/UA test suite can be run against any site.
 A production-like application is available as a composed Docker service for local development.
 To run a self-signed certificate must first be generated.

 1. `./bin/docker-certs` (Mac users can trust the certificate in [Keychain Access](https://support.apple.com/en-gb/guide/keychain-access))